BigelowLab/obtools/README.md

 Extra R-language tools to supplement [obpg R package](https://github.com/BigelowLab/obpg).
-This package serves up R scripts to create a local data repository or to update a local data repository on a regular basis.
+This package serves up R scripts to create a local data repository, or to update a local data repository on a regular basis.

 # Requirements for package